 True confessions from the 9th Concession

 Author and playwright Dan Needles is the recipient of the Stephen Leacock Medal for Humour.
-His new book, True Confessions from the Ninth Concession (Douglas & McIntyre), a collection from 20 years of his columns for On The Bay and other publications, was published in August.
+His latest book, True Confessions from the Ninth Concession (Douglas & McIntyre), is a collection from 20 years of his columns for On The Bay and other publications.